claudiosugar/pdf-inundaciones-ideib/README.md

-# PDF Inundaciones IDEIB
+# Foto Inundaciones IDEIB

 A web application that automates the process of retrieving flood risk information for properties in the Balearic Islands (Spain) using cadastral references.
-The application interacts with the IDEIB (Infraestructura de Dades Espacials de les Illes Balears) website to generate flood risk maps and reports.
+The application interacts with the IDEIB (Infraestructura de Dades Espacials de les Illes Balears) website to generate flood risk maps as images.

 ## Features

 - Web interface for entering cadastral references
 - Automated browser interaction with the IDEIB website
 - Retrieval of flood risk information for specific properties
-- PDF generation of flood risk maps
+- Image generation of flood risk maps
 - Docker support for easy deployment

 ## How It Works